JakobMckenna/JakobMckenna.github.io/README.md

 ### Step two: Uploading your files
 * By now you should have:
-* Created repository with your GitHub name as its name
+* A created repository with your GitHub name as its name
 * A resume in Markdown language

 * Next, we can upload our resume to the repository by following these steps: